The Business Taxes Payable by Your Oregon LLC

 Business taxes are a fact of life, and your OR LLC will need to pay a variety of taxes to both the federal and Oregon governments.
-We’ll cover all the main taxes in Oregon including self-employment, payroll, federal and Oregon state tax.
+We’ll cover all the main taxes in Oregon including self-employment, payroll, federal, Oregon state tax and Oregon sales tax.

 If you want help with your taxes, Incfile provides a complete Business Tax Filing service.

 The profits of a Oregon LLC are not taxed at the business level like those of C Corporations.
 Instead, taxes for a Oregon LLC work as follows:

 Oregon LLC owners pay self-employment tax on business profits

 Oregon LLC owners pay KS state tax on any profits, less state allowances or deductions

 All LLC owners pay federal income tax on any profits less federal allowances or deductions

 Some KS LLCs pay Oregon sales tax on products